Faux cement home decor

 Step 1.
 Wipe clean your piece + Sand off the bumps, if needed.
 It’s the rough cement look we’re going for here, so most likely no sanding needed.

 Here’s my thrift store find.
-I wiped this clean and used a layer of black spray paint to make sure the flowers or the bright red would not show through the cement effect spray.
+I wiped this clean and sprayed on a coat of black spray paint to make sure the flowers or the bright red would not show through the cement effect spray.
 But it seems that this painting step is unnecessary.
 The cement spray covers really well!

 - Paint first from side to side and then top to bottom.
 That way you’ll get a more even colored surface.
 Always begin spraying off the surface to get an even result.